wlizama/node-archy/README.markdown

 If a node is a string, that string will be used as the `'label'` and an empty array of `'nodes'` will be used.

+`prefix` gets prepended to all the lines and is used by the algorithm to recursively update.

+If `'label'` has newlines they will be indented at the present indentation level with the current prefix.

 install
 =======